lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `noprune = False`
 * **Then**:
     * The method returns a `PurgeImagesResp` object (`overall_response`)
-    * AND `overall_response.responses` is a list containing three items
+    * `overall_response.responses` is a list containing three items
-    * AND The item for `"delete-me:ok"` indicates success (error is `None`)
+    * The item for `"delete-me:ok"` indicates success (error is `None`)
-    * AND The item for `"iamghost:hmm"` indicates failure with an error message
+    * The item for `"iamghost:hmm"` indicates failure with an error message
-    * AND The item for `"dont-delete-me:busy"` indicates failure with an error message
+    * The item for `"dont-delete-me:busy"` indicates failure with an error message
-    * AND The Docker image `"delete-me:ok"` no longer exists in local Docker storage
+    * The Docker image `"delete-me:ok"` no longer exists in local Docker storage
-    * AND The Docker image `"dont-delete-me:busy"` still exists in local Docker storage
+    * The Docker image `"dont-delete-me:busy"` still exists in local Docker storage

 ### Test Scenario 7 - Purge an Empty List of Images